 All 4th generation Axon cameras (Axon Body 2, Axon Flex 2, and Fleet system) and future cameras made by Axon Enterprise, Inc. have the ability to embed a visual watermark containing the date, time, model and serial number of the camera in the upper-right corner of captured videos.

 The watermark date and time information uses the ISO 8601 international standard to indicate time in a 24-hour format and adds a Z zone designator directly after the time to denote zero offset from Coordinated Universal Time (UTC) time.
 This is also know as Zulu time, since Zulu is the NATO phonetic alphabet word for Z.

-We believe that it is critical to maintain the UTC unified time standard for all videos, so there is no question as to when the recorded events occurred.
+We believe that it is critical to maintain the UTC unified time standard for all videos to help ensure the accuracy of when the recorded events occurred.
 Therefore we do not support customization of the watermark to match a particular customer's local time zone.

 However, we understand this can be unclear when viewing videos.
 To help alleviate this, we have added the following: